“The Sultaness of the West” is the unofficial capital of Puerto Rico’s west coast

 Another beloved Mayagüez landmark is Teatro Yagüez (Yaguez Theatre).
 Listed on the U.S. National Register of Historic Places, this beautifully restored theatre is an active performing arts center.

-For a day of incredible shopping visit the Mayagüez Mall, the third largest shopping center in Puerto Rico with 1 million square feet of retail space.
-Many of the stores are similar to ones you’d find elsewhere in the states — such as Old Navy, Marshalls and JCPenny — as well as a variety of dining options.
+For a day of incredible shopping visit the Mayagüez Mall, the third largest shopping center in Puerto Rico with one million square feet of retail space.
+Many of the stores are similar to ones you’d find elsewhere in the states — such as Old Navy, Marshalls, and JC Penney — as well as a variety of dining options.

 Spectacular Scuba Diving